Your browser does not support JavaScript.

 Email

-Ms. Hicks holds a Bachelor of Arts in Liberal Studies from California State University, Sacramento and Master of Science in Educational Leadership from Walden University.
-She currently serves as a Commissioner for both First 5 Placer and is the Vice Chair of the California State Board of Education Instructional Quality Commission.
-Ms. Hicks is the Past Chair of the Curriculum and Instruction Steering Committee (CISC) for the California County Superintendents.
-Ms. Hicks has served on the California Commission on Teacher Credentialing Board of Institutional Review.
-In 2014, Ms. Hicks was selected as the Association of California School Administrators (ACSA) Placer County Charter and Region 2 Administrator of the Year for Curriculum and Instruction.
-She is a 2022 California County Superintendents Star Award Recipient.
+Ms. Hicks holds a Bachelor of Arts in Liberal Studies from California State University, Sacramento, and a Master of Science in Educational Leadership from Walden University.
+She currently serves as a Commissioner for First 5 Placer and as Chair of the California State Board of Education’s Instructional Quality Commission.
+She is also the Past Chair of the Curricular and Improvement Support Committee for the California County Superintendents and has served on the California Commission on Teacher Credentialing’s Board of Institutional Review.

 Roger Van Putten